Public goods games on any population structure: : Some extensions to the donation game (DG)

 The critical $(b/c)^\star$ value under the DB update has been first obtained in Ref.~\cite{allen2017evolutionary}.
 Trivially, in our calculation, the cooperation condition under the DB rule is Eq.~(\ref{eq_coopcondi_DB}).
 Using the result of Eq.~(\ref{eq_DG_coopcondi_1}) and applying $\tau_{ij}=(1/2-\mathbb{E}_\text{RMC}^\circ[x_i x_j])/(K/4)$ defined by Eq.~(\ref{eq_tauijERMC_DB}), we calculate Eq.~(\ref{eq_coopcondi_DB}) as

 Further simplifying Eq.~(\ref{eq_DG_coopcondi_2_PC}) leads to

-The right-hand side is the $(b/c)^\star$ value for cooperation success in pairwise DGs under the DB rule, which is consistent with ``$t_2/(t_3-t_1)$'' in the main text of Ref.~\cite{allen2017evolutionary}.
-The $\tau_{ij}$ values should be obtained by solving Eqs.~(\ref{eq_eqtauij_PC}) on a given network structure.
+The right-hand side is the $(b/c)^\star$ value for the success of cooperation in pairwise DGs under the DB rule, which is consistent with ``$t_2/(t_3-t_1)$'' in the main text of Ref.~\cite{allen2017evolutionary}.
+The $\tau_{ij}$ values should be obtained by solving Eqs.~(\ref{eq_eqtauij_PC}) on a given network.